SejalLoya/Sorting-Algorithm-Visualizer/README.md

 Reference : For creating this project, I've referred to Tech with Tim channel on Youtube.
 Link for reference is : https://www.youtube.com/c/TechWithTim

+I've also created an entire report which includes step by step process of building this project.